What About Love ('Til Tuesday song): Critical reception

 On its release, Billboard described "What About Love" as an "easygoing dance tune" and a "pretty pop song that bites".
 They added that the song "gets its impact from Mann's sharp-focus lead".

-Bill Novak of The Sheboygan Press gave the single a two and a half out of four star rating and commented, "Not a very imaginative single, but the vocals are good and the musicians are adequate."
+Bill Novak of The Sheboygan Press rated the single two and a half out of four stars, describing it as "not a very imaginative single but the vocals are good and the musicians are adequate."
 Music & Media considered the song to be "a moody number with a good build-up that, considering the success of Berlin's 'Take My Breath Away', could do well in Europe."

 In a review of Welcome Home, Sam Gnerre of the News-Pilot described "What About Love" as a "fine song" and a "dead ringer for the Pretenders, with Mann's smoky vocals and some sharp guitar work combining to sound remarkably like one of Chrissie Kerr's stately ballads".
 Duncan Strauss of the Los Angeles Times considered it to be "an engaging tune that brings all of the Boston quartet's strengths together".
 Cheryl Wenner of The Morning Call picked the song as a highlight and described it as "an engaging song about living on hope that features some fancy guitar work by Robert Holmes".